-The proposed budget continues to promote opportunities for minority communities in the County and ensure our teams at the Office of Minority Affairs (OMA), the Office of Hispanic Affairs (OHA) and the Office of Asian American Affairs (OAAA) can meet each office's mission.
+The Department will continue to serve eligible families in need of food, housing, employment and child-care.
+The Department will continue its hiring schedule for social welfare examiners and administrative staff to manage the increased applications for benefits as a result of the COVID-19 pandemic.
+As schools resume in-person learning, the Department anticipates child abuse reporting and investigations will increase.
+The Department will continue and hiring staff to manage these cases.
+Minority Communities and ensure our teams at the Office of Minority Affairs (OMA), the Office of Hispanic Affairs (OHA) and the Office of Asian American Affairs (OAAA) can meet each office's mission.
 These offices continue to work collaboratively in promoting business opportunities, including increasing the number of minority vendors certified with the County, enhancing cultural awareness and inclusiveness, and undertaking important initiatives such as the bi-county disparity study and health equity efforts.
-Proposed staffing levels reflect the need to ensure continuity of efforts to reach minority residents and businesses hard-hit by the pandemic through the outreach offices.
+NIFA Approved staffing levels reflect the need to ensure continuity of efforts to reach minority residents and businesses hard-hit by the pandemic through the outreach offices.
 The FY 2022 budget adds four positions to these Offices.